userdigitaldevil/SorboNexus/README.md

 # SorboNexus

 > **Project History:**
 > This is the second version of the SorboNexus repository.
-The project was initially started as a static website.
+The project was initially started as a static website on another repo that I have made privaate now.
 It has now been fully migrated to a modern React frontend, and a backend (Node.js/Express + MongoDB) has been added to replace local/static data with a dynamic API and database.
 >
 > **Author & Mission:**
-> Developed by Seth Aguila as a personal project to help students fight the information asymmetry and ensure equal access to academic and professional resources.
+> Developed by Seth Aguila as a personal initiative during the summer following his first year at Sorbonne Université, this project aims to empower students by bridging information gaps and promoting equal access to academic and professional resources.

 SorboNexus is a modern web platform for students and alumni of Sorbonne University.
 It provides a collaborative space to access resources, connect with alumni, share advice, and discover useful links and events.